javierriveracastro/betteroll-swade/docs/Active-Effects.md

 # Illumination Active Effects
 - `brsw.illumination-modifier`: This key is used to increase or decrease the illumination penalty.
 Positive values decrease the penalty, while negative values increase the penalty.
 An actor can never get a bonus from illumination using this key.

+# General active effects:
+- `brsw.thrown-range-modifier`: This key will add the modifier for the range of the thrown weapons